 The play Seven Against Thebe enlarges the context of Antigone’s actions – as well as Creon’s overreaction.
 The play also sheds light upon the conflict between Creon and Antigone.
 Why is it of such an import to Creon that Polyneices is not given a dignified burial ceremony?
 And why is it so important that Antigone is punished with the greatest penalty because she attempted to bury her brother?
 Why is Creon so relentless?

-When the brothers died, one of them was king by agreement (Polyneices), and the other was still king, by his own opinion (Eteocles).
-One of the homicides was an attack to fulfil a contract, and the other was a defence to continue breaching a contract.
+When the brothers died, one of them is king, by agreement (Polyneices), and the other is still king, by his own opinion (Eteocles).
+One homicide is an attack to fulfil a contract, and the other is a defence to continue breaching a contract.
 Thus, the one who was buried as a king, was not the king.
 And the one who was left unburied, was in fact the king.
 When Antigone defends Polyneices by insisting on a dignified funeral, yes, a funeral of a king, she is, thus, defending the king.
 Or, put in another way, she is abiding by the law, while Creon is breaching the law.

 In the Swedish Royal Dramatic Theatre (Dramaten) staging of Antigone in 2017, the boy, who attends to the prophet the blind manwoman Tiresias, is played by a dog (non-starving).
 The dog is the uttermost witness, the visible and invisible actor, the one who is hidden away despite their significant contribution.
 It is the prophet and the dog who make the audience wince and hold their breath.
 Even when Antigone is lowered down to Hades, accompanied by Led Zeppelin music, she cannot rival the prophet’s and the dog’s timeless and wise personas.